nzifvi/Robot-Utilities/README.md

 MathLib uses:
 - MathLib is utilised by the [MovementEngine](####MovementEngine.h) class-type object to compute the shortest weighted path whilst accounting for clearance.
+- MathLib is utilised by the [LIDAREngine](####LIDAREngine.h) class-type object to categorise points into multiple types: enabling planned motion for the chassis.